kshedden/case_studies/methods/survival.typ

 = Common biases in survival analysis

 The dynamic and partially observed nature of survival data can give rise to many types of bias that are not always obvious.
 We have already discussed several of these above, such as biases that may result from dependent censoring, non-proportional hazards (when proportionality is assumed), ignoring truncation, and immortal time bias.
 Like any regression analysis, biases can emerge due to omitted covariates, and in the case of survival analysis, these covariates may affect the outcome times, and/or the censoring times.

+= Parametric and non-parametric methods

+As in other areas of statistics, survival analysis can be conducted using parametric or non-parametric methods.
+Moreover, "semi-parametric" methods play an important role in survival analysis.
+While parametric methods can be useful, survival analysis tends to emphasize non-parametric and semi-parametric methods over parametric methods.

+The most elementary parametric distribution used for survival times is the #link("https://en.wikipedia.org/wiki/Exponential_distribution")[exponential distribution], although this is usually too simplistic of a model to use in practice.
+The most commonly-encountered parameterized distribution in survival analysis is arguably the
+#link("https://en.wikipedia.org/wiki/Weibull_distribution")[Weibull distribution], and Gamma and log-normal distributions are also encountered.

 = Pseudo-observations